How Does Life Insurance Work?

 Can I Get Life Insurance with a Pre-Existing Condition?

-Yes, you can still qualify for a life insurance policy with a pre-existing health condition whether you are applying for term or whole life insurance.
+Yes, you can still qualify for a term, whole, or universal life insurance policy from our Chicago firm with a pre-existing health condition whether you are applying for term or whole life insurance.

 Depending on the severity of the medical condition, you might not qualify for some plans or coverage amounts, however, which will be determined at the time of application.